Join our October 2023 Discover the Hunza Valley Tour – only a few spots left.

 Our team of skilled guides, porters, and cooks ensure professional support throughout the expedition, while also giving you the freedom to truly experience the Karakoram Mountains without the big crowds or busyness of base camps.

-Cross wild mountain passes, camp on a glacier under the glowing Milky Way, experience legendary Pakistani hospitality, get deep into Central Karakoram National Park, and gain new photography skills from industry professionals with the Karakoram Range as your classroom.
+Cross wild mountain passes, camp on a glacier under the glowing Milky Way, experience legendary Pakistani hospitality, get deep into Central Karakoram National Park and gain new skills and experience from industry professionals in a challenging alpine environment.

 Upcoming Dates